Doaa-Hindawii/BookShop/README.md

 - In addition, the navigation items when clicked smoothly scroll to the corresponding section.

 ### Building
-To build I followed the following steps:
+To build we followed the following steps:

 1. Setting up the environment
 1. Building out HTML with at least three content sections with my team.